-In addition, the comprehensive exam is viewed as a primary milestone in the student's program of study that evaluates their knowledge of their discipline as well as their potential for conducting high-quality, doctoral-level research.
-The comprehensive exam experience is designed to highlight both the breadth of knowledge necessary for being successful across the EPE domains and the depth of knowledge necessary to develop a rigorous research and teaching agenda in a particular field of study.
+Before students can begin the dissertation process, including the dissertation proposal defense, they must pass a doctoral comprehensive examination.
+The comprehensive exam is viewed as a primary milestone in the program of study that evaluates a student's knowledge of their discipline as well as their potential for conducting high-quality, doctoral-level research.
+The comprehensive exam experience is designed to highlight both the breadth of knowledge necessary for being successful across the LLT domains, and the depth of knowledge necessary to develop a rigorous research and teaching agenda in a particular field of study.

-The responsibility for initiating the comprehensive examination process lies with the student.
+The comprehensive exam consists of a written component followed by an oral examination.
+The responsibility for initiating the comprehensive examination process lies with the doctoral student.
 Students must inform their committee chair of their intent to complete the culminating experiences outlined below.
-Students must have completed all core coursework and have the consent of their chair(s) to be eligible to complete the comprehensive exam experience.
+Students must be in their last year of coursework and have the consent of their chair(s) to be eligible to complete the comprehensive exam experience.
+In the LLT program, students typically complete the exam in the first semester of their third year in the program.
+See the "Comprehensive exam requirements" below for specific information about administrative requirements.